Tolga-Karahan/Studies/web/frontend/css/building-blocks/cascade-and-inheritance/cascade-and-inheritance.md

 <link rel="stylesheet" href="cascade-and-inheritance.css">

-## Cascade
+## Cascade, specificity, and inheritance
     Stylesheets have cascading structure.
 It means that the origin, the cascade layer, and the order of the CSS rules matter.
-If two rules from the same cascade layer applies to same element and if they have same specificity then the one that is defined last has effect.
+If two rules from the same cascade layer applies to same element and if they have same specificity then the one that is defined last takes effect.

     There are three factors ordered in increasing importance: